** It is not recommended to read Manual on phones and smaller screen tablets, since you may not enjoy full user experience.

 STRING_FORMAT(Instruction, Ingredient, Phase)

-MID() - Trims the given number of characters from the original string from the left and from the right side
+MID() - This function trims the given number of characters from the original string from the left and from the right side.

-RANDOMIZE - function generates random string according to the provided string length, it returns array of characters
+RANDOMIZE - This function generates random string according to the provided string length and returns an array of characters.

 RANDOMIZE(length, isNumber)

-P_CORREL() - calculates the Pearson correlation coefficient, dimensionless index that ranges from -1.0 to 1.0 inclusive.
+P_CORREL() - This function calculates the Pearson correlation coefficient, dimensionless index that ranges from -1.0 to 1.0 inclusive.
 It is a measure of linear correlation between two sets of data.

-MAX() - Gives the largest value in a set of values
+MAX() - This function gives the largest value in a set of values.

-MIN() - Gives the smallest value in a set of values
+MIN() - This function gives the smallest value in a set of values.

-MEDIAN() - Gives the median of the given numbers.
+MEDIAN() - This function gives the median of the given numbers.
 The median is in the middle of a set of numbers.

-MODE() - Gives the most frequently occurring single value in a data set
+MODE() - This function gives the most frequently occurring single value in a data set.

-MODE_M() - Gives the most frequently occurring multiple values in a data set.
-Only the values that are most frequently repeated and that repeat exactly the same number of times are returned
+MODE_M() - This function gives the most frequently occurring multiple values in a data set.
+Only the values that are most frequently repeated and that repeat exactly the same number of times are returned.

-PERCENTILE() - Calculates the k-th percentile of values in a data set; where k is in the range from 0 to 1, excluded
+PERCENTILE() - This function calculates the k-th percentile of values in a data set; where k is in the range from 0 to 1, excluded.

-STDEV() - Calculates standard deviation based on the sample of population
+STDEV() - This function calculates standard deviation based on the sample of population.

-DATE_DIF() - calculates the date difference, or the number of days, months, years, etc. between two dates.
+DATE_DIF() - This function calculates the date difference (or the number of days, months, years, etc.) between two dates.

-DATE_ADD() - calculates the resulting date and time by adding the amount specified to the given date
+DATE_ADD() - This function calculates the resulting date and time by adding the amount specified to the given date.

 DATE_ADD(DateTimeFieldIdentifier, 3, 'MONTH')

-DATE_GET() - returns a year, a month, a day of a month, or a day of a year of the given date.
+DATE_GET() - This function returns a year, a month, a day of a month, or a day of a year of the given date.

 DATE_GET(DateFieldIdentifier, 'YEAR')